Requesting approved academic accommodations

 - Log into the ODE portal

-Submitting your Semester Request is what activates your accommodations for the term or course.
-Once you submit it:
+Your Semester Request activates your accommodations for the term or course.
+After you submit it:

-- You can book exams with the ODE Testing Center if you are eligible for testing accommodations.
+- You can book exams with the ODE Testing Center if you are eligible.

-- You can use the Note Taker Network if you are eligible for note taking accommodations.
+- You can use the Note Taker Network if you are eligible.

-A Semester Request applies only to the courses at the time you submit it.
-If you add a new course after submitting your request, you must submit a semester Semester Request for that course.
+Your Semester Request only covers the courses at the time you submit it.
+If you add a new course afterward, submit a new Semester Request for that course.
+If you skip this step, that faculty member will not receive your letter.

-Students approved for testing accommodations must schedule exams through the ODE portal with faculty approval, at least five (5) business days in advance.
+Book through the ODE portal at least five (5) business days in advance.
+See the ODE Testing Center page.

 If issues arise